 |

-As such I do not make a lot of out of state hunting trips.
+America.
+As such I do not make a lot of out of state hunting

-My dogs are hunted regularly during the hunting season right here at
+trips.
+My dogs are hunted regularly during the hunting season

-home not out of state for a couple of weeks.
-Sorry if you
+right here at home not out of state for a couple of weeks.
+Sorry if

-expect to see that we have hunted in 5 other states we have not.
+you expect to see that we have hunted in 5 other states we have

-I did get to hunt Cali in Nebraska in 2006 but it was more of
+not.
+I did get to hunt Cali in Nebraska in 2006 but it was more

-a social hunt than to get her on birds.
-We get plenty of
+of a social hunt than to get her on birds.
+We get plenty of bird

-bird contact at home.
-One of the most important things about us
+One of the most important things about us is we

-is we are active in the testing of our dogs.
-I do not
+are active in the testing of our dogs.
+We have our hands on

-hands on every dog and know what they are like.
-We run
+every dog and know what they are like.
+We run dogs in

-dogs in Spring Breed test the (Derby).
-This test is for
+Spring Breed test the (Derby).
+This test is for the

 would like all DK puppy owners to consider this.
 The